whiskyechobravo/kerko/README.md

   must be accessible by URL).
 * Language support: the default user interface is in English, but [some translations][Kerko_translations] are provided.
-Additional translations may be created using gettext-compatible tools; see the **Translating Kerko** section below.
+Additional translations may be created using gettext-compatible tools; see [Translating Kerko](#translating-kerko).
 Also to consider: locales supported by the [Zotero Data Schema][Zotero_schema] (which provides the names of fields, item types and author types displayed by Kerko); languages supported by Whoosh (which provides the search capabilities), i.e., ar, da, nl, en, fi, fr, de, hu, it, no, pt, ro, ru, es, sv, tr.
 * Responsive design: the simple default implementation works on large monitors